Should an employees’ location factor into their salary? It’s a tough call.

 To strike this balance, location-based calculations incorporate some combination (but not necessarily all) of the following elements:

 How these four variables come together depends on each company’s values and capacity.
 Some remote businesses may choose to weigh market rates more than cost of living to avoid massive salary gaps within the company.
-Another organization may consider only market rates and experience because it doesn’t have the time or manpower to assess more variables.
+Other organizations may consider only market rates and experience because they don’t have the time or resources to assess more variables.

-Instead of basing pay on location, many companies set remote salaries solely based on the value of the work.
+Instead of basing pay on location, some companies set remote salaries solely based on the value of the work, meaning people doing the same work get paid the exact same, regardless of where they live.
 This model gives employees more financial autonomy and makes it simpler to calculate salaries compared to location-based pay.
-However, it can make it difficult for companies to compete in expensive job markets.
+However, value-based salaries can make it difficult for companies to compete in expensive job markets.

 There are just two variables to assess with value-based salaries: the national market rate for the position and the employee’s level of experience.
 The former factor keeps jobs competitive.
 If a company’s pay falls below the country’s average rates, the business may struggle to attract and retain top talent.

 If you can, minimize this risk by keeping your salaries within the top 25% of salary rates across the United States.
 Check what these amounts are for different positions using PayScale and Glassdoor.

 Once you’ve determined the average national rate for a role, adjust that amount based on employees’ experience.
 Pay higher than the market rate for employees who have more relevant skills and knowledge than the average person in their role.

 With value-based salaries, experience is the only pay differentiator for employees in the same position.
 This emphasis makes it all the more important to have an objective system for evaluating team members’ skills and knowledge.

 Salaries are more than accounting decisions.
 How you choose to pay your remote employees will have a lasting impact on your company culture.